APD: Pedestrian in critical condition following hit-and-run

-ALBUQUERQUE, N.M. — According to police, a pedestrian is in critical condition following a hit-and-run in northwest Albuquerque.
+ALBUQUERQUE, N.M. — A pedestrian is in critical condition following a hit-and-run in southeast Albuquerque.

-Police said the hit-and-run was at Candelaria and 2nd Street Friday evening.
-The pedestrian has been taken to the hospital where they are listed in critical condition.
+According to APD, the pedestrian was taken to UNMH where they are listed in critical condition.

-APD said the area will be closed for the duration of the investigation.

 This is a developing story.
 Stay with KOB Eyewitness News 4 and KOB.com for updates.